LAKEWOOD CARES

 Here is an explanation that will allow Lakewoodians to better understand the fishing situation and enable us to explain it to outsiders who want to fish here.

 The bottom line is that it is in the interest of everyone who lives here to ensure that the Country Club and the golf course continue to thrive.
 Without the golf course, we are just another St Pete neighborhood.
-All that open space, all that greenery and blue sky, all that wildlife is what sets us apart and makes us special.
+All that open space, all that greenery and blue sky, all that wildlife are what set us apart and make us special.
 It doesn’t matter whether you play golf or even belong to the Club – the value of your home depends in large part on the health of the golf course.

 Trespass.
 Most of the ponds are in areas that belong to the Country Club so that anyone wanting to fish in them has to trespass over Club property.
 No one who is not a member of the Country Club has any business on the course.
 Very often after one person begins fishing an area, others join in and create groups large enough to become a real hazard for the golfers.
 Little children are often left to wander around dangerously close to the water – and there isn’t a single pond on this course that doesn’t have at least one resident alligator.